Irish government backs ban on cigarette pack branding

 The law will need to be approved in parliament before it can come into effect, but the governing coalition enjoys a strong majority.

-Under the plan, the brand name will be presented in a uniform typeface in packs of one plain neutral colour, which has yet to specified.
+Under the plan, the brand name will be presented in a uniform typeface in packs of one plain neutral color, which has yet to specified.

 The British government is considering banning branding on cigarette packets, but the proposal was omitted from the government's legislative agenda laid out in parliament earlier this month.